-As a vocalist, Hannon is declarative, articulate, mellifluous, and distinctly upper-class… but in a way that’s continuously undercut by an element of wry, self-aware humour.
-It invites the listeners, making us complicit in the joke; we get the appeal of the music hall with none of the impracticalities.
-Hannon’s default mode is highly melodic, and he has the vocal range to swerve from sonorous, Elvis-like baritone to a ridiculously feminine falsetto within seconds; even in the saddest, angriest, most honest Divine Comedy songs, subversion is always possible.
+The sound of The Divine Comedy can be summarised – really quite accurately – as “Electric Light Orchestra with Scott Walker on lead vocals”.
+ELO were the soundtrack to Hannon’s own childhood, and while their effusive, irrepressible, heavy-produced, hook-driven pop filtered through to the very core of his musical sensibilities, he finds originality by fusing this influence with a gravid, treacly lowing developed via a more conscious emulation of Walker’s orchestral-rock singing.
+Equally important are Hannon’s lyrics, which range from straightforward romance to Mozzerian drollery all the way to Kraftwerk techno-abstraction.
+As a vocalist, he’s articulate and mellifluous, but in a way that’s continuously undercut by an element of wry, self-aware humour.
+It invites the listeners, making us complicit in the joke, bottling the live energy of the music hall.
+Hannon has the vocal range to swerve from sonorous, Elvis-like baritone to an incongruously feminine falsetto within seconds; even in the saddest, angriest, most honest Divine Comedy songs, subversion is always possible.
 Irony and sincerity can complement one another; pathos and bathos can be deployed at an instant’s notice.
-One of Hannon’s main inspirations was Scott Walker, and while that vocal pattern is instantly recognisable in retrospect, there are textures in Hannon’s performance that lead to very different results.
+There are textures in Hannon’s performance that lead to results quite different from those of his influences.
 Much like Morrissey, Hannon has the ability to perform lyrics with such specificity and shading that their meaning can be transformed radically.
-A Hannon or Morrissey cover is essentially an on-the-spot rewrite, rendering another writer’s lyrics new and surprising; the musical equivalent of Peter Capaldi delivering dialogue.
-Hannon’s have the added bonus that his default technique is to add copious strings, which somehow always seems to work – consider his takes on songs as diverse as David Bowie’s “Ashes to Ashes” and the Smiths’ “There Is a Light That Never Goes Out”.
+A Hannon cover is essentially an on-the-spot rewrite, rendering another writer’s lyrics new and surprising, his ironic style of delivery always revealing new semiotic layers.
+Meanwhile, Hannon’s default musical technique is to add copious strings and baroque production, which reliably casts pop songs in an interesting new light, producing equally strong results with compositions as diverse as David Bowie’s “Ashes to Ashes” and the Smiths’ “There Is a Light That Never Goes Out”.

-Perhaps most importantly, Hannon’s voice has a weary, schoolmasterly detachment; a kind of grand objectivity.
-In this respect, he has a lot in common with the Pet Shop Boys’ Neil Tennant – or how I imagine Tennant would sound if he soared rather than droned.
-It’s a tonal inflection that’s easy to dismiss as sarcasm, but Hannon is not sarcastic – at least, not in a straightforward sense.
-As in sarcasm, his lines are often delivered in such a way as to undermine or contradict their superficial lyrical content, but there’s no trace of the cheap malignancy or easy cynicism often found in sarcastic jibes – instead, we find a sort of diffidence, so dry as to verge on the autocritical.
-Having learned self-deprecation as a defence mechanism in early childhood, I found this tone instantly familiar.
-Hannon’s songs combine emotional intensity with wistful self-doubt, the secret truth – that this is probably all just a bit of a laugh – suppressed just enough to allow for the most fiery sincerity, but never so far that it can’t cushion the fall for which honest and open self-expression sets us up.
+Perhaps most importantly of all, there’s that voice: Hannon sings with a weary, schoolmasterly detachment; a kind of grand objectivity.
+In this respect, he has a lot in common with the Pet Shop Boys’ Neil Tennant – or how one imagines Tennant might sound if he soared rather than droned.
+It’s a tonal inflection that some would dismiss as sarcasm, but Hannon is not sarcastic – at least, not in any straightforward sense.
+Lines are often delivered in such a way as to undermine or contradict their superficial lyrical content, but there’s no trace of the cheap malignancy or easy cynicism often found in sarcastic jibes – instead, we find a sort of diffidence, so dry as to verge on the autocritical.
+The tonal ambiguity never quite resolves, and the listener is never certain where the joke ends and the truth begins.

-We enjoy seeing ourselves depicted.
-As much as I might admire the presence and showmanship of someone like Bowie, somehow it’s even more engaging, more important, to see someone who’s not entirely comfortable on camera; someone whose otherwise flashy photoshoots are marred by an inability to keep a straight face; someone who never entirely moved past the “Laughing Gnome” phase of his career.
+The aura of diffidence isn’t a weakness in Hannon’s work – quite the contrary.
+As much as we might admire the presence and showmanship of someone like Bowie, sometimes it can even more engaging, more important, to see someone who’s not entirely comfortable on-camera; someone whose otherwise flashy photoshoots are marred by an inability to keep a straight face; someone who never entirely moved past the “Laughing Gnome” phase of his career.
 Plenty of singers have success with acting, but it takes a really unique talent to give an unconvincing performance as yourself in your own music videos.
-Finally, something I can relate to.
+(Relatable.)

-In a profession where aesthetics are key, and stratospheric and outlandish characters are often the most successful, Hannon remains resolutely himself.
-He’s good-looking but not distantly so; clever, but keen to prove it in the way that only those of us who don’t have a lot else to fall back on are (and certainly not too clever to forget his own lines at every other gig).
+In a profession whose currency is aesthetic extremism, and where stratospheric and outlandish characters are often the most successful, Hannon remains resolutely himself – disarming in manner; clever, but keen to prove it in the way that will be familiar to those without a lot else to fall back on (and certainly not too clever to forget his own lines at every other gig).
 His image evolves gradually from one album to the next, but his costumes are modest and elegant rather than spectacular and attention-grabbing.
-Even his vague efforts to develop characters, Casanova and Mr Lewis, are self-evidently just performative fun, with none of the method-driven, drug-addled intensity of Bowie’s Thin White Duke.
-Hannon’s lyrics are witty, and laced with enough important-sounding literary references to blow the mind of a bookish child, but Hannon himself is just too goofy to ever attain the numinous status of the poets he quotes – at the end of the day, he’s visibly just a fairly bright, slightly-too-posh lad from Up North; one whose every song of dashing romantic exploits is balanced out by another of crushing awkwardness; one who’s a little bit baffled by his own success, and with whom you could probably have a pint without anybody bothering you.
-And this quality is essential to understanding the appeal of his work.
+Even his vague efforts to develop characters, like Casanova and Mr Lewis, are self-evidently just performative fun, with none of the method-driven, drug-addled intensity and artistic-mindedness of Bowie’s Thin White Duke.
+Hannon’s lyrics are often witty, and laced with important-sounding literary references, but the singer himself is just slightly too preposterous to attain the numinous status of the poets he quotes.

 After all, why choose the divine when you can have something that’s… well, yours?